 Hours/Week : - Credits : 2

 Total Lecture Hours : - CIE Marks : 100

 Total Tutorial Hours : - SEE Marks : -

-Course Code : N4MCTS Course SI EM
+Course Code : N4MCTS Course SE EM

+J

-This (This Course will enable students to: 1.
-Identify the topic of the seminar appropriate to the IT domain 2.
-Perform literature survey 3.
-Prepare Presentation slides and Dissertation Report.
+This Course will enable students to:

+1. Identify the topic of the seminar appropriate to the IT domain

-Instructions to Students:
+2. Perform literature survey

+3. Prepare Presentation slides and Dissertation Report.
-1. Select the seminar topics from recent and reputed publications (last 5 years Scopus Journa ls/Co nferences, Web of Scienc e, IEEE explo re or ACM A digital librar y, etc.).
-2 Studen te mu ist nrenare and sub mit a re port to t heir r espective guides which is evalu iate d by G uide and

-- 2. Students must prepare and submit a report to their respective guides which is evaluated by Guide and DSEC(Dept Seminar Evaluation Committee). - 3.
-The students must publish a research article.
+Instr ructions to Students: 1.
+Select the seminar topics from recent and reputed publications (last 5 years Scopus Journals/Conferences, Web of Science, IEEE explore or ACM digital library, etc.).
+2. Students must prepare and submit a report to their respective guides which is evaluated by Guide and DSEC(Dept Seminar Evaluation Committee).
+3. The students must publish a research article.
 Students will be awarded 10 marks if the article is published in the Scopus / web of science Journals/Conference else 5 marks will be awarded, if the article is published in peer-reviewed Journals/Conference